korlibs-archive/docs-old.korge.org/korge/testing/index.md

 ## Views

-When testing views, scenes or transitions KorGE exposes the `ViewsForTesting` base class.
+When testing views, scenes or transitions, KorGE exposes the `ViewsForTesting` base class.
-When using this class, tweens and everything that happens in time will be executed immediately in order so the tests can run super fast without having to wait for animations, so it is pretty convenient.
+When using this class, tweens and everything that happens in time will be executed almost immediately and in order, so the tests can run super fast without having to wait for animations, so it is pretty convenient.

 ### Declaration